-- KNOWLEDGE - Overview of different types of data sources and statistical methods - Principles of decision-making for evidence-based healthcare - Understand how clinical trail design affect statistical choices

-- Can write a statically analysis plan (SAP) for a clinical trial - Can perform selected statistical tests including multi-factorial analysis - Can report statistical results
+- Explain the principles of decision-making for evidence-based healthcare - Identify different types of data sources and apply appropriate statistical methods - Write a statistical analysis plan (SAP) for a clinical trial - Perform selected statistical tests including multi-factorial analysis - Prepare a statistical report

-- Can develop appropriate designs for clinical research - Can select appropriate statistical analysis - Critical discuss differences in outcomes using different clinical trial designs (case, cohort, parallel, un-controlled, RCT etc).
+- Develop appropriate designs for clinical research - Select appropriate statistical analysis - Critically discuss differences in outcomes using different clinical trial designs (case, cohort, parallel, un-controlled, RCT etc)

 A brief and general description of the academic content of the module as well as the basis and motivation for the module; i.e. a brief review of the content and foundation of the module.

 The intention is to provide students with an overview of each module and to create understanding of the module in relation to the semester and the entire programme.